He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has.

 How have they helped me improve my ability to make more effective decisions?

-And finally there is that inevitable pain we all go through during certain points in our lives.
+And finally, there is that inevitable pain we all go through at certain points in our lives.
 How could experiencing this pain be of value?

 How has this painful event changed me for the better?

 How has this painful experience strengthened me emotionally?

 As you can see, expressing your gratitude doesn’t need to start with “what am I grateful for…?”
 It can rather come in the form of the numerous questions you ask yourself throughout the day that help you see your situation in a more optimal light.

 Now, of course, getting into the habit of asking these questions helps you come to appreciate the true value of every experience.
 And that’s essentially what gratitude is all about: It’s about accepting the bad for what it is and then appreciating the good that can come from each experience.